Young People

 • Have health and safety and risk assessment plan in place for each volunteer.

-• Young volunteers should be covered by your organisation’s Public or Employers’ Liability insurance.
+• Check whether your organisation’s Public or Employers’ Liability insurance covers young volunteers.

-• Think about inviting them to join your board of trustees if your constitution has provision for such involvements.
+• Think about inviting them to join your board of trustees if your constitution has provision for under 18’s.

-Volunteer role: After school Fred and Sally helps with with library tasks such as shelving and displays.
-On Saturdays Fred and Sally helps with the Lego Club setting out welcoming children, encouraging building & play, packing up after.
+Volunteer role: After school Fred and Sally helped with library tasks such as shelving and displays.
+On Saturdays Fred and Sally helped with the Lego Club setting out, welcoming children, encouraging building and play, packing up after.

-Volunteer recruitment: The volunteer was pro-active and approached us.
+Volunteer recruitment: The volunteers were pro-active and approached us.

 Support provided: usually shorter volunteering shifts, an hour after school for D of E, or 1.5 hours on Saturday for lego club, staff are always around to supervise so the volunteer is never left without staff nearby.
 Saturday lego club works as a team of volunteers, so responsibility is not on just one young person – it is social as well as ‘work’.